Top U.S. fuel pipeline remains days from reopening after cyberattack | Headlines

 Top U.S. fuel pipeline remains days from reopening after cyberattack

-CYBER REGRETS A statement issued in the group's name on Monday said, "Our goal is to make money, and not creating problems for society."
+'GOAL IS TO MAKE MONEY' A statement issued in the group's name on Monday said: "Our goal is to make money, and not creating problems for society."
 Its statement did not mention Colonial Pipeline by name.

 Ransomware is a type of malware designed to lock computers by encrypting data.
 The hackers demand payment to let the owner regain access.
 It is unknown how much money the hackers are seeking, and Colonial has not commented on whether it would pay.
 Anne Neuberger, deputy national security adviser for cybersecurity, told reporters that the Biden administration is not offering advice on whether Colonial should pay the ransom.